3. Cryptographic hash function

 You might have heard about hash functions that are used in hash tables.
 The hash functions were initially made in the 1950s for faster data lookups.

-A hash function takes in an input and produces an output called hash that serves as a shortcut to access the input data much faster next time we need it.
+A hash function takes in an input and produces an output called hash.

 Hash tables are like an index of a book, we can look at the index to find the page number for a chapter and quickly go to that chapter, we don't need to go through every page.

-From the above image, if we want to search for a user named "Orange butter".
-We pass the string "Orange butter" as input to the same hash function we used earlier when we created the hash table.
+Suppose, if we want to search for a user named "Orange butter".
+We pass the string "Orange butter" as input to the hash function.
 We get 15 as output (the hash value).

 "Orange butter" ---> [ Hash function ] ---> 15